martinabruni/SkyAlertV2/README.md

     - Navigate to the `SubscribeActivity` for managing topic subscriptions.
     - Navigate to `SettingsActivity` or `FiltersActivity`.
     - Disconnect from the MQTT broker.
-  - Provides error notifications for invalid or problematic messages.
+  - Provides local notifications for messages containing error_list.

 ### 4. **`SettingsActivity`**